Image Resources: Web Sources - Museums & Galleries

 Then go to http://www.castleduncan.com/forum/index.php?showtopic=802 and scroll down

-Try also local art galleries, many of whom now have good collections online.
+Local /Regional art galleries, many of whom now have good collections online:

 Liverpool: Walker Art Gallery Liverpool:

-Dealers in antiquarian prints that have online galleries:
+Dealers & retailers in antiquarian prints that have on-line shops/galleries:

-For prints from early antiquarian books, find if there is a version of the book online.
-See Philip Davis’s ‘Gatehouse’ website, http://www.gatehouse-gazetteer.info/home.html under each castle’s bibliography, and go to the link; some websites allow page downloads to save as an image, others (Google) only allow you to print off the page.
+For prints from early antiquarian books, there may be a version of the book online.
+See the ‘Gatehouse’ website, http://www.gatehouse-gazetteer.info/home.html under each castle’s bibliography, and go to the link; some websites allow page downloads to save as an image, others (Google) only allow you to print off the page.

-As a rule of thumb, the earliest prints/engravings (17th / early 18th century) are the most accurate and draughtsmanlike, not necessarily the most aesthetic, although the Samuel and Nathaniel Buck prints were often drawn at the request (& payment) of the owner, so they would sometimes exaggerate a building or a feature that the owner wanted to highlight.
-In addition, the perspective is sometimes unusual and distorted in so far as there are features and buildings that could not have been seen with the naked eye or camera from that viewpoint, but which are brought in or unfurled out from the background.
-A bit like unfolding a tin can to see it all round on one face.
+As a rule of thumb, the earliest prints/engravings (17th/early-18th century) are the most accurate and draughtsman-like, not necessarily the most aesthetic, although the Samuel and Nathaniel Buck prints were often drawn at the request of the owner, so they would sometimes exaggerate a building or a feature that the owner wanted to highlight.

-In the late 18th & 19th century there was an explosion of good artists painting in the ‘Sublime’ or ‘Picturesque’ fashion and many took liberties with the landscape and buildings’ features to create a ‘Romantic’ or bucolic or arcadian scene.
-This includes J M Turner, a major culprit, however delightful his paintings are.
+In the late 18th &19th centuries there was an explosion of good artists painting in the ‘Sublime’ or ‘Picturesque’ fashion and many took liberties with the landscape and buildings’ features to create a ‘Romantic’ or bucolic or arcadian scene.
+This includes J M W W Turner, a major practitioner of this genre, however delightful his paintings are.
 So not everything seen can be believed.
 The better artists, for accuracy, are listed below:

 - Thomas Pennant (1726-1798) (A Tour in Wales) 1778 & 1781.
 Two Vols.
 Many illustrations by Moses Griffith (see below)